-As Farmers Market Coalition and University of Wisconsin delve ever more into the design and the research around Farmers Market Metrics, others interested in this work continue to ask for informal help in adding common-sense evaluation to their market work.
+As Farmers Market Coalition and University of Wisconsin delve ever more into the design and the research around Indicators for Impacts, others interested in this work continue to ask for informal help in adding common-sense evaluation to their market work.
 In a recent conversation with a state market leader, we discussed testing new methods for evaluating vendor success besides just asking for sales numbers.
 One of those could be counting flats or boxes stacked, once sold.
 This is certainly not an exact science, but as an indicator of trends or of seasonal spikes, it could prove to be very handy.

 For those vendors who sell a single product like these strawberries currently available at New Orleans markets, a market manager can easily note the stacked empty boxes or flats (the unsold flats remain in the truck out of the sun and away from harm).
 Currently, this vendor sells a pint for 4.00 and is not offering many quantity breaks yet as this is the very beginning of the season; of course, they will offer quarts, half flats and flats at different prices once the season begins in earnest.